-What you’re going to expect from this are summaries for nonfiction books—easier to summarize without compromising the overall content.
+What you’re going to expect from this are summaries of nonfiction books—easier to summarize without compromising the overall content.

-Scott Young pointed out several arguments as to why book summaries won’t give equal impact on the reader than book reading itself.
+Scott Young pointed out several arguments as to why book summaries won’t give an equal impact on the reader to book reading itself.

-In his theory, books provide longer reflection and larger impact than summaries even if they contain important points which we typically skip in books.
+In his theory, books provide longer reflection and a larger impact than summaries even if they contain important points that we typically skip in books.
 He also emphasized the fact that book summaries encourage loss of content’s depth.